 CloudHub Fabric (CloudHub)

 CloudHub Fabric provides scalability, workload distribution, and added reliability to applications on Cloud Hub.
-This functionality is powered by CloudHub’s scalable load-balancing service, worker scale-out and persistent queues features.
+This functionality is powered by CloudHub’s scalable load-balancing service, a worker scale-out feature, and a persistent message queues feature.

-You may enable Cloudhub Fabric features on a per-application basis using the Runtime Manager console, when deploying a new application or redeploying an old application.
+You can enable CloudHub Fabric features on a per-application basis using the Runtime Manager console, when you deploy a new application or redeploy an existing application.

 Prerequisites

-CloudHub Fabric requires:

-A CloudHub Enterprise or Partner account type which allows you to use this.

-Familiarity with deploying applications using the Runtime Manager console
+To use CloudHub Fabric, you must have a CloudHub Enterprise account or a CloudHub Partner account.
+You should also be familiar with deploying applications using the Runtime Manager console.

-Worker Scale-out
+About Worker Scale-Out

-Cloudhub allows you to select an amount and a size for the workers of your application, providing horizontal scalability.
-This fine grained control over Computing Capacity provisioning gives you the flexibility in order to scale up your application to handle higher loads (or scale down during low-load periods) at any time.

-Use the drop-down menus next to workers to pick the amount and a size for the workers of your application and configure the computing power that you need.
+CloudHub lets you select an amount and a size for the workers of your application, providing horizontal scalability.
+This fine-grained control over Computing Capacity provisioning gives you the flexibility to scale your capacity depending on your needs.
+At any time, you can increase your capacity to handle large loads during peak load times or decrease your capacity during low load times.
+Use the drop-down menus next to Workers to pick the amount and a size for the workers of your application and configure the computing power that you need.

-Each Application can be deployed with up to 8 workers of any kind, totaling up to 128 vCores; However, you may be limited to less vCores than the ones you need, based on how many are available in your subscription.
+Each application can be deployed with up to 8 workers of any kind, totaling up to 128 vCores.
+You may be limited to fewer vCores, based on how many are available in your subscription.
 See Worker Sizing for information about deploying to multiple vCores.

-Worker scale out also adds additional reliability.
-Mulesoft distributes automatically multiple workers for the same application across two or more data centers for maximum reliability.
+Worker scale-out also adds reliability.
+MuleSoft automatically distributes multiple workers for the same application across two or more data centers for maximum reliability.

-When deploying your application to two or more workers, you may distribute workloads across these instances of Mule.
+When you deploy your application to two or more workers, you can distribute workloads across these instances of MuleSoft.
 CloudHub provides the following:

-The HTTP load balancing service automatically distributes HTTP requests among your assigned workers.
+An HTTP load-balancing service that automatically distributes HTTP requests among your assigned workers

 Persistent message queues (see below)

-Batch jobs only run on a single worker at a time, and cannot be distributed across multiple workers.
-If mule restarts in the same deployment, the status will persist and batch will continue processing.
-If the entire application is updated or redeploying while batch is running, the rest of the batch job will not continue.
+Batch jobs only run on a single worker at a time, and can’t be distributed across multiple workers.
+If MuleSoft restarts in the same deployment, then the status persists, and the batch continues processing.
+If the entire application is updated or redeployed while the batch is running, then the rest of the batch job stops.
 The main solution for persistent batch jobs in CloudHub is to use Cloud Object Store.

-Persistent Queues
+About Persistent Message Queues

-Persistent queues means zero message loss and let you distribute workloads across a set of workers.
+With persistent message queues, you have zero message loss.
+Persistent message queues lets you distribute workloads across a set of workers.

-If you application is deployed to more than one worker, persistent queues allow for communication between worker’s and workload distribution.
-For example, if a large file was placed in queue, your workers should be able to divide it up and process it in parallel.
+Persistent message queues lets the workers allocate the workload distribution if your application is deployed to more than one worker. .
+For example, if a large file is placed in a queue, then the workers divide up the file, and process it in parallel.

-Persistent queues guarantees delivery of your messages, even if one or more workers or data centers go down, providing additional message security for high-stakes processing.
+Persistent message queues guarantees the delivery of your messages, even if multiple workers or data centers go down, providing additional message security for high-stakes processing.

-With persistent queues enabled on your application, you have runtime visibility into your queues on the Queues tab in the Runtime Manager console.
+Persistent message queues gives you runtime visibility into your queues.
+Click the Queues tab in the Runtime Manager console to view your queues.

-You can enable data at rest encryption for all your persistent queues.
-You ensure that any shared application data that was written out to persistent queue should be encrypted; allowing you to meet your security and compliance needs.
+Persistent message queues can help you meet your security and compliance needs.
+If you enable data at rest encryption for all your persistent message queues, then any shared application data written to a persistent message queue is encrypted.
+Encrypting your persistent message queues helps you meet your security and compliance needs.

-Retention time for massages in a persistent queue is up to 4 days.
-There is no limit on message size or the number or size of messages in a persistent queue.
+Messages in a persistent queue are kept for up to 4 days.
+There’s no limit on the message size or the number of messages in a persistent message queue.

-The workers persistent queue is located in the same region as the worker
+The worker’s persistent message queue is located in the same region as the worker.